webrtc-for-the-curious/webrtc-for-the-curious/content/docs/09-debugging.md

 Roundtrip time in a nutshell: I send you my time `tR1`, when i receive back my `tR1` at time `tR2` i know round trip time is `tR2 - tR1`

-Given a communication channel between sender and receiver (eg [DataChannel](https://webrtc.org/getting-started/data-channels)) receiver may model senders monotonic clock by following the below protocol.
+Given a communication channel between sender and receiver (eg [DataChannel](https://webrtc.org/getting-started/data-channels)) receiver may model the sender's monotonic clock by following the below protocol.
 1. At time `tR1` receiver sends a message its local monotonic clock timestamp.
 2. When received at sender local time `tS1` the sender responds with a copy of `tR1` as well as sender’s `tS1` and sender’s video track time `tSV1`.
 3. At time `tR2` on receiving end round trip time is calculated by subtracting the message’s send and receive times. `RTT = tR2 - tR1`
-4. Round trip time `RTT` together with sender local timestamp `tS1` is enough to create an estimation of sender's monotonic clock.
-Current time on sender at time `tR2` would be equal to `tS1` plus half of round trip time.
+4. Round trip time `RTT` together with sender local timestamp `tS1` is enough to create an estimation of the sender's monotonic clock.
+Current time on the sender at time `tR2` would be equal to `tS1` plus half of round trip time.
-5. Sender's local clock timestamp `tS1` paired with video track timestamp `tSV1` together with round trip time `RTT` is therefore enough to sync receiver video track time to sender video track.
+5. Sender's local clock timestamp `tS1` paired with video track timestamp `tSV1` together with round trip time `RTT` is therefore enough to sync receiver video track time to the sender video track.

 Now that we know how much time has passed since last known sender video frame time `tSV1` we can approximate latency by comparing currently displayed video frame's time less time elapsed since `tSV1`.